tdimino/SocialAGI/README.md

 ## 💫 AI Souls

-SocialAGI aims to simplify the developer experience as much as possible in creating agentic chatbots called digital souls.
+SocialAGI aims to simplify the developer experience as much as possible in creating agentic and embodied chatbots called AI Souls.
 Unlike traditional chatbots, digital souls have personality, drive, ego, and will.

 We are solving problems all the way across the AI souls stack, including:
 - How do I create the most lifelike AI entity?
-- How do I quickly host a digital soul?
+- How do I quickly host an AI soul?
 - How do I manage dialog and cognitive memory?
 - How do I get away from boring technical details and instead sculpt personalities?